2018dakotac/compareCSV/README.md

 # compareCSV
-A simple script I wrote to automatically compare trace file outputs from the supercomputer for my Co-op
+A simple script I wrote to automatically compare csv file outputs from the supercomputer for my Co-op